-When: November 17th, 2012 at 9:00 am (9:45 start time for those doing the short course) at Kentucky Camp, 40 miles south of Tucson.
+When: November 4, 2023 at 9:00 am (9:15 start time for those doing the short course) at Kentucky Camp, 40 miles south of Tucson.
 There are two options for this race, (1) a 29-mile lollipop or (2) a 46-mile figure 8.
-There will be camping available and a post-race party in the area for those that would like to camp and grill.
-Make sure to bring some food and beer for the post-ride party.
+There will be camping available and a post-race party in the area for those that would like to grill.
+This year, we are doing the Kentucky Camp as a charity event for the Arizona Trail Association.
+If you want to ride and are not a member, please become a member here: https://aztrail.org/get-involved/join/

 GPX files and maps: